stacks-runner/stacks-runner/frontend/WALLET_CONNECTION_IMPLEMENTATION.md

-## ✅ StacksRunner Wallet Connection - Implementation Complete
+## ✅ The Maze Wallet Connection - Implementation Complete

 ### What Was Done